TurboExpress

-The TurboExpress was technically advanced for the time, able to play all the TurboGrafx-16's HuCard games, featuring a TV tuner and a backlit, active-matrix color LCD screen.
+The TurboExpress was technically advanced for the time, able to play all the TurboGrafx-16's HuCard games, featuring a backlit, active-matrix color LCD screen, and optional TV tuner.

 The TurboExpress primarily competed with Nintendo's Game Boy, Sega's Game Gear, and the Atari Lynx.
 With 1.5 million units sold, far behind its two main competitors, NEC failed to gain significant sales or market share in the handheld market.

 History

 The TurboExpress's codename was Game Tank.
 A working prototype was revealed in the April 1990 issue of VG&CE.
 It was eventually released in December 1990 in both Japan and the U.S. Its price in the U.S. was briefly raised to $299.99 in March 1991 due to higher costs of the display, before dropping back to its launch price of $249.99, and lowering the price again to $199.99 in 1992.

 Regardless of its technical advantages upon its release, the TurboExpress was not widely recognized or adopted by consumers.
-In addition to NEC's marketing issues, the handheld was initially released for $299.99, significantly higher than popular competitors.
+In addition to NEC's marketing issues, the handheld was initially released for $249.99, significantly higher than popular competitors.
 Because of this price tag, it was labeled as the "Rolls-Royce of handheld systems".
+On the other hand, the ability to run the same software as its console counterpart meant that additional portable system specific software did not have to be purchased if already owning the console, resulting in a (oftentimes substantial) cost savings.